samrudovsky/hospital-readmission-risk/README.md

 It is critical that doctors and hospital systems look beyond a patient's primary diagnosis.
 For many of the patients in this dataset, diabetes was *not* the primary diagnosis,  However, the administering of the A1c test (regardless of one's A1c level!) was associated with lower readmission risks.
 The simple blood test is a valuable biomarker that can offer insight into a patient's risk of diabetic complications.
 If we are serious about lowering the rate of avoidable readmissions, accounting for evident risk factors in a prevalent disease such as diabetes is a necessary place to start.

 ---
+### Model Performance

+- A cross-validated random forest model with 600 trees and a max depth of 12 optimized both recall and AUC.
+In minimizing the false-negative rate, the ensemble model captured the greatest number of patients at high-risk of readmission.

+-  Patient medical history proved to be the most salient feature.
+Patients who had previously been hospitalized – perhaps multiple times that year – were at an elevated risk to be readmitted within 30 days.
+---

 ### Code -- Jupyter Notebooks